 A selection of 9 links for you.
-Arresting.
+Deep breathing.
 I’m @charlesarthur on Twitter.
 On Threads: charles_arthur.
 On Mastodon: https://newsie.social/@charlesarthur.
 On Bluesky: @charlesarthur.bsky.social.
 Observations and links welcome.

 »